-Financial assets that cannot be included under the abovementioned categories are classified as available-for-sale financial assets.
-After initial measurement the available-forsale financial assets are subsequently measured at fair value with unrealized gains or losses recognized as other comprehensive income in the available-for-sale reserve.
-When the investment is sold, derecognized or impaired the cumulative gains or losses are transferred from the relative reserve to the statement of comprehensive income of the period.
+After initial measurement the available-for-sale financial assets are subsequently measured at fair value with unrealized gains or losses recognized as other comprehensive income in the available-forsale reserve.
+When the investment is sold, derecognized or impaired, the cumulative gains or losses are transferred from the relative reserve to the statement of comprehensive income of the period.